-Threshold Criteria
+- Threshold Criteria

-Ø This activity will focus on long-term recovery planning for Nashville-Davidson County.
+- Ø This activity will focus on long-term recovery planning for Nashville-Davidson County.

-Grant Size Limit
+- Grant Size Limit

 Ø The Notice provides for planning activities up to 15% of the total allocation.
-Metro is allocating \$831,831 to this activity for reimbursement of planning costs incurred since the date of the flood & ndash May 1, 2010.
+Metro is allocating \$831,831 to this activity for reimbursement of planning costs incurred since the date of the flood - May 1, 2010.

-Responsible Entities
+- Responsible Entities

-Ø Mayor&rsquos Office of Flood Recovery.
+- Ø Mayor's Office of Flood Recovery.

-GeographicAreas
+- GeographicAreas

-Ø Davidson County, Tennessee.
+- Ø Davidson County, Tennessee.

-Eligible Uses of Grant Fundsas Related to Long-Term Recovery from Specific Effects of the Disaster, or Restoration of Infrastructure, Housing, and Economic Development
+Eligible Uses of Grant Funds as Related to Long-Term Recovery from Specific Effects of the Disaster, or Restoration of Infrastructure, Housing, and Economic Development